nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Export emails of last searched list of contacts

-1. Export emails of all persons are being shown
+1. Exporting the emails of all persons shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.